 Paul’s Trial Before Festus

 Regardless of how the odds are stacked against us, God is still in control!
 If we are willing to walk with Him, God will take us where He wants us to be.
 God wanted Paul in Rome.
-But there were many people—like Felix and Festus—who needed to hear the Gospel.
-So, God led Paul there on a winding route that intersected their lives.
+But there were many people—like Felix and Festus—who needed to hear the Gospel before he got there.
+So, on the way, God led Paul on a winding route that intersected with their lives.